-T Bassintian Term Description Display area The central viewing area of the display screen Dashboard Views in which several reports and visualizations can be displayed in an overall view Drag a screen element with the mouse and drop it at the new Drag-and-drop position Drill-down Open detail information of a report Parameters that can be passed when using the 'GET' HTTP GE I narameters method.
+Term Description Display area The central viewing area of the display screen Dashboard Views in which several reports and visualizations can be displayed in an overall view Drag-and-drop Drag a screen element with the mouse and drop it at the new position Drill-down Open detail information of a report GET parameters Parameters that can be passed when using the 'GET' HTTP method.
 If the call is made in the address bar of a web browser, the first parameter of the calling string is identified by a leading? and all other parameters by a leading &.
-Hit list List of operating states or quality types sorted by duration and frequency HTML element used for structuring web pages.
-It is used to iframe tag display other web content as a separate document in the browser.
-PPM degree (Scheduled maintenance / Scheduled operating time) 100% rrivi degree Interpolation A mathematical method to determine an unknown function value by approximation using known adjacent function values Link Hyperlink (a cross-reference to an electronic document or another place within the same document) Multi-report A compilation of several individual reports Navigation area The navigation area on the left of the screen OEE A measure of effectiveness resulting from availability, performance and quality SQL statement A command or line written in SQL language Scroll bar A display control bar used to displace the visible content of a screen page Shop Floor Terminal Central source of information and operating state acquisition unit.
+Hit list List of operating states or quality types sorted by duration and frequency iframe tag HTML element used for structuring web pages.
+It is used to another web content as a separate document in the browser.
+PPM degree (Scheduled maintenance / Scheduled operating time) 100% Interpolation A mathematical method to determine an unknown function value by approximation using known adjacent function values Link Hyperlink (a cross-reference to an electronic document or another place within the same document) Multi-report A compilation of several individual reports Navigation area The navigation area on the left of the screen OEE A measure of effectiveness resulting from availability, performance and quality SQL statement A command or line written in SQL language Scroll bar A display control bar used to displace the visible content of a screen page Shop Floor Terminal Central source of information and operating state acquisition unit.
 Can be executed on devices with browser capability.
 Status class A group of operating states.
-Status classes are defined in the Julius 61033 Workbench.
+Status classes are defined in the Workbench.
 Tool tip A short description of an element or button that appears when the mouse pointer hovers over it Trigger A trigger initiates an action.
 Operation The term "operation" is used in this document to denote an operating process or activity.
-Widget Single view within a dashboard
+Widget Single view within a dashboard Zoom Zoom in/zoom out